-Charlo was unhappy as what De La Hoya said, which wasn’t a glowing reference of their time together.
+Charlo was unhappy with what De La Hoya said, which wasn’t a glowing reference to their time together.

 “We promoted Deontay Wilder and got him to his first world title.
 (Jermell) Charlo, who was talking smack.

-A clearly irate Charlo immediately aired his views on the matter.
+A clearly angry Charlo immediately aired his views on the matter.

 “The risk was greater than the reward.
 His excuse is he had 100 fighters.”

 “You go ask any of them how they fell.
-They’ll feel they biting the hand that’s giving bird seed but.
+They’ll feel they are biting the hand that’s giving birdseed.
 Little do they know somebody willing to help them grow!

 “Ain’t No B—- over here.
-Can’t nobody take me.
+Can’t nobody take me?
 I’m not you!
-I seen better for my career and was conscious enough.
+I have seen better for my career and was conscious enough.
 To dip so I can provide for my family.

-“So many quiet black fighters suffering now and suffered during the time GBP was up.
-Imma (sic) speak on it.
+“So many quiet black fighters are suffering now and suffered when GBP was up.
+Imma (sic) to speak on it.

 “I work for me.
-Dude don’t fuck with (us).
-He might do business but when it comes to his heart it ain’t pure.
+Dude, don’t f*** with (us).
+He might do business, but when it comes to his heart, it isn’t pure.

 “Odds were against me.
-I felt some type of way then.
+I felt some way then.
 I was 20-0 and 23yrs old but still made less than 100k.”

 Charlo then spoke about the time Golden Boy initially refused to sign his twin brother, who became a world champion in his own right.